-I am a writer, and I live in a house full of books in Ithaca, New York.
+I am a writer, and I live in Cambridge, Massachusetts with my husband, son and a whole lot of books.
 I worked as a journalist in the Detroit area before earning an MFA in fiction at the Iowa Writers' Workshop.
 At Iowa, Lan Samantha Chang advised my thesis, THE FIFTH VOICE, a novel about musicians in Detroit.
 I also started a second novel during that time, the dark comedy ETERNAL GIRL.

-I work as a writer for Cornell's College of Arts and Sciences, where I promote faculty research to a general audience.
-I'm active in the literary community in Ithaca and beyond.
+Until August 2022, Ithaca, New York, was my home.
+I continue to work as a writer for Cornell's College of Arts and Sciences, where I promote faculty research to a general audience.
+I'm active in the literary community wherever I am.
 Recently, I've guest taught at Ithaca College and at Hobart and William Smith.
 With collage artist Lara Scott, of The Metamer Quarterly, I've led workshops in Ithaca's Spring Writes festival.
-I'm a board member of Ithaca City of Asylum, a project that helps writers whose voices are threatened and whose lives are in danger.
+I was a longtime board member of Ithaca City of Asylum, a project that helps writers whose voices are threatened and whose lives are in danger.

 In addition to writing, I'm an actor.
 Acting is some of the best practice a fiction writer can do—I learned this at the Actors Workshop of Ithaca, where I completed a course in Meisner Technique.
-I'm still active with the workshop, and I've appeared in stage productions with the Ithaca Fringe Festival, the Ithaca Shakespeare Company, and Wolfs Mouth Theater Company.
+I've appeared in stage productions with the Ithaca Fringe Festival, the Ithaca Shakespeare Company, and Wolfs Mouth Theater Company.
 My first foray into film is by Sneaky Ghost Films.

 I run, swim, or bike every day, and I compete in triathlons.